All About Vitamins

 Heavy smokers

-, former smokers and heavy drinkers should NOT take betacarotene supplements.
+, former smokers and heavy drinkers should NOT take high levels of betacarotene supplements.
 See below for the evidence about this.

 Important betacarotene facts